Andanan River

 The Andanan River (Ilog Andanan; Suba sa Andanan) is a stream located in Sibagat, Agusan del Sur and Bayugan, Caraga Region, Philippines.
 It is a tributary of the larger Wawa River.

 Geography

-The Andanan River is situated approximately 8.85089, 125.814 in the island of Mindanao.
+The Andanan River is situated approximately 8.85089, 125.814 on the island of Mindanao.

 The Andanan River headwaters from the Diwata Mountain Range of Sibagat, Agusan del Sur.
-It traverses along Barangay New Tubigon in Sibagat and the riverbank barangays of Bayugan namely: San Juan, Berseba, Santo Niño, Calaitan, Santa Irene and Noli where its mouth located in Barangay Maygatasan joins with the larger Wawa River.
+It traverses along Barangay New Tubigon in Sibagat and the riverbank barangays of Bayugan namely: San Juan, Berseba, Santo Niño, Calaitan, Santa Irene and Noli where its mouth is located in Barangay Maygatasan joins with the larger Wawa River.
 The Wawa River is one of the larger and longer rivers in the province of Agusan del Sur and a tributary river to the Agusan River.

 Crossings

 There are two permanent bridges that cross the Andanan River: